kworkflow/kworkflow/documentation/man/kw.rst

   default_deploy_target=remote
   ssh_ip=172.16.254.1
   ssh_port=22

+If you want to install a new kernel version in your host machine, you can use the flag *--local*; you will need to use your root password.

 Another typical operation when deploying a new kernel to a test machine, it is the reboot after the update.
 You can explicitly say it for *kw* by adding the